ros2torial/ros2_ethercat/INSTALL_IGH_ETHERCAT_MASTER.md

 inet6 fe80::7b5d:8210:946:6269/64 scope link noprefixroute
        valid_lft forever preferred_lft forever
 ```

+or we can get LOWER_UP in the connected interface by running ```ip address``` command after connecting the EtherCAT cable.

 we can verify it by running ```ifconfig``` that this ethernet interface won't show ipv4